-All that said, this is a trick that works quite nicely in a larger bathroom as well – especially for a double vanity.
+All that said, this is a trick that works in a larger bathroom as well – especially for a double vanity.
 In a bathroom for two, you’ve got two of everything: two sets of towels and washcloths, which means two towel bars taking up your wall space, a double wide bathroom vanity (or two!), and two people’s worth of toiletries.
 Having a simple towel bar on either side of a big double bathroom vanity is just one simple, easy way to clear up some of that counter space clutter and make a bathroom more usable for two.

 Do you like the idea of adding towel bars to bathroom vanities, or do you prefer to keep a full towel set on display?

 Shop All Bathroom Vanities: